2021 Veterinary Biomedical & Clinical Services Degree Guide

 Bachelor’s Degree | 5.8% |

-About 60.3% of workers in careers related to veterinary clinical services obtain at least doctor's degree (research / scholarship).
-See the chart below for the most common degree level workers in veterinary biomedical and clinical services have received.
+About 60.3% of workers in careers related to veterinary clinical services obtain at least doctor's degrees.
+The chart below shows what degree level those who work in veterinary biomedical & clinical services have obtained.

 The education level required is different depending on the veterinary clinical services career you are seeking.